Morning Matcha Protein Smoothie

 I love that I can whip up a smoothie no matter how busy I am or how badly I need to get groceries.
 It’s so easy to just keep a big container of organic spinach in the freezer plus a few peeled bananas and a bag of frozen berries.
 These are my vegan freezer staples!

-Then at any given time, I can throw these items into my blender with a scoop of Purely Inspired chocolate or vanilla vegan protein and voila — instant meal that’s high in protein, low in fat, low in calories, full of fruits and veggies and delightfully refreshing!
+Then at any given time, I can throw these items into my blender with a scoop of Jacked on the Beanstalk chocolate or vanilla vegan protein and voila — instant meal that’s high in protein, low in fat, low in calories, full of fruits and veggies and delightfully refreshing!

 And fine, I admit that I’m pretty much ONLY posting this recipe because I’m getting REAL sick of handwriting it out for peeps. 🙂